Wikia/guidelines/Selenium/CodingConventions.md

 ```
 ### select prefix

-For each method that select something from dropdown, use "select" prefix.
+For each method that selects something from dropdown, use "select" prefix.
 ```java
 public void selectPinType() {
 	waitForElementByElement(pinCategorySelector);